A procession of glowing light moves down Broad Street at dusk.

 Do I need a ticket or to register to attend?

 No. The event is free and you don’t need a ticket.
 You can just join us on the day.
-However, we hope you choose a person who died in 1918 to represent (and, on the day, you will then be given a unique object to take home).
+If you haven’t chosen someone already, you can choose to represent someone who died when you come to Marconi Plaza.

 Why choose a person who died?